matt10145/pset-7/README.md

 **By Matthew Hui**

+TODO:
+- endsMeet
+	- fails all the 0 cases (expected an empty array, but I instead returned the original)
+- everywhere
+- balance
+- clumps

 It's time to put your skills to the test.
 This problem set focuses on programming in JavaScript.
 More specifically, it focuses on creating and manipulating arrays within functions.

 ## Getting Started